Skip to main content

 Master of Arts Curriculum Map

-Students must complete a minimum of thirty-six (36) credit hours of coursework and pass the Graduate Area Comprehensive Examination (GACE).
+Students must complete all thirty-six (36) credit hours of coursework and pass the Graduate Area Comprehensive Examination (GACE).

 All students must successfully complete the following and maintain an overall 3.00 GPA (on a 4.00 scale) in order to earn the M.A. degree in Political Science: